-Apple patched an iOS/iPadOS bug where notification content from deleted Signal messages was cached locally for up to a month, enabling forensic extraction by law enforcement.
+Apple patched a bug where notification content from deleted Signal messages was cached in an iOS database for up to a month, enabling forensic extraction.

 Key Takeaways

-Signal president Meredith Whittaker publicly called on Apple to fix it; the patch arrived weeks after 404 Media broke the original story.
+Signal president Meredith Whittaker publicly pushed Apple to address the issue after 404 Media broke the original FBI story.

 Hacker News Comment Review